 Leslie: What is one mistake and one smart choice you made with money?

-Peter: Despite all the money lessons I learnt from my grandpa, I was spending to impress in high school.
-I think it was a competition among my friends in college.
+Peter: Despite all the money lessons I learned from my grandpa, I was spending to impress in high school.
+It continued in college.
+It felt like it was a competition among my friends.
 It really affected me.
 Later, I accessed the situation and made that smart money choice not to spend to impress anymore.
 Ever since I have cut down my spending.